Sashité for Developers

 }

-Xiangqi cannon requires exactly one platform piece to capture (path clear except for one non-empty square).
+Xiangqi cannon requires exactly one platform Piece to Capture (path clear except for one non-empty Square).

-GGN supports natural queries about piece movement capabilities:
+GGN supports natural queries about Piece movement capabilities:

 Query: “From e2, where can this pawn move?”
 Response: All destination entries under C:P → e2